brettz9/jamilih/README.md

 ===========

 The only work which comes close to meeting these goals as far as I have been able to find is JsonML.
-JsonML even does a better job of goal #1 in terms of succinctness than my proposal for Jamilih.
-However, for goal #3, I believe JML will be more flexible for regular usage in templates, and possibly also superior in goal #8 (and with a plan for goal #5 and #7?).
+JsonML even does a better job of goal #1 in terms of succinctness than my proposal for Jamilih (except that Jamilih can represent empty elements more succinctly).
+However, for goal #3, I believe Jamilih is slightly more flexible for regular usage in templates, and to my personal sensibilities, more clear in goal #8 (and with a plan for goal #5 and #7?).